oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 Manage Image Sources (Srcset)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. hint:: The feature is available since v5.0.2.
+.. hint:: The feature is available starting from OroCommerce v5.0.2.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 To set or remove an image source (srcset) depending on media screen sizes (desktop, tablet, mobile, etc), click the image to display its menu settings.
 Click |IcConfig| to open the **Picture Sources Manager** menu and upload the required picture for the necessary screen size.